Gio Reyna on US roster after family tried to oust Berhalter

 The USSF commissioned a law firm to investigate, which determined Berhalter did not improperly withhold information of the incident.
 Hudson was appointed interim coach during the probe and will remain on until after a new USSF sporting director is hired and supervises the coach search.
 Berhalter is still a candidate.

-Pepi criticized Berhalter following his omission and has eight goals in his last 18 Eredivisie matches for Groningen.
-Hudson said that Pepi is “really finding form, finding confidence and he’s been doing well.”

 Defender Miles Robinson is back after missing the World Cup because of a torn left Achilles last May 7.
 He returned to Atlanta’s lineup on Feb.
-25, the first of three MLS matches he has played this season, and likely will be limited to one of the upcoming matches.
+25, the first of three MLS matches he has played this season.

 The full player pool is available for the first time since the Americans were eliminated from the World Cup with a 3-1 loss to the Netherlands in the round of 16.
 Hudson said he limited selections from Major League Soccer to just Robinson because other MLS players will have to miss club matches in June and July for national team games.

-The U.S. is planning to use predominantly Europe-based players for the Nations League final four in mid-June and mostly MLS for the CONCACAF Gold Cup, which runs from June 26 to July 17.

-“The overseas players are going to need a break,” Hudson said, noting that it “worked very well” in 2021.

-Forward Daryl Dike returns for the first time since the 2021 CONCACAF Gold Cup after a hamstring injury and torn thigh muscle limited him to one first-team club match for second-tier West Bromwich Albion between January 2022 and November.
+Forward Daryl Dike returns for the first time since the 2021 CONCACAF Gold Cup after a hamstring injury and torn thigh muscle limited him to one first-team club match between January 2022 and November.
 Defender Bryan Reynolds is back for the first time since December 2021.

 Taylor Booth, a 21-year-old Utrecht winger, and Auston Trusty, a 24-year-old Birmingham defender, could make debuts.